QueerGlobal/qg-docs/README.md

 ## Contributing

-To contribute, please follow the instructions [here](https://github.com/QueerGlobal/qg-docs/CONTRIBUTING.md).
+To contribute, please follow the instructions [here](https://github.com/QueerGlobal/qg-docs/blob/main/CONTRIBUTING.md).

 Some notes about contributing:

 - We are open to a contributor creating a mini-service of only one or a few endpoints.
-We all have limited time, so if you feel you're able to contribute code a single GET method for one of our services, GREAT!
+We all have limited time, so if you feel you're able to contribute code for a single GET method for one of our services, GREAT!
 We are open to your contribution, and you can develop in any of our supported languages, as a stand-alone mini-service (without having to worry about integrating it with a larger microservice) and we will take care of integrating it into the larger API through our framework.

   - That being the case, for the sake of efficiency and maintainability it is somewhat simpler to keep code that reuses objects / business logic together.
 If, for example, there are existing create and update methods in one language, we will be more likely to accept a pull request that continues the work in that same language over a pull request that uses a different language (assuming both were submitted at the same time.)